These old-fashioned bacon fat ginger cookies with fresh ginger are soft, chewy, spicy, smoky and sweet …oh, my!

 - 3/4 teaspoon powdered cloves

 - crystal sugar or granulated sugar for sprinkling

 - Preheat the oven to 375 degrees F and line a cookie sheet with parchment paper.

-- In a medium bowl, squeeze the juice from the grated?ginger and compost or discard fibers.
+- In a medium bowl, squeeze the juice from the grated ginger (compost or discard remaining fibers).
 Add the butter, bacon grease, brown sugar, egg and molasses and stir until well blended.